Concepts and Terms

 A component is a reusable building block for a UI.

 Some of the preset components represent simple shapes, text, or images, while others represent complex UI controls with full functionality, such as spin boxes or sliders.
+You can also add instances of preset 3D components to your UIs.
+You can find all the preset components in Library.

 A component is specified within one file (with the file extension ui.qml or .qml).
 For example, a Button component may be defined in Button.ui.qml.
 Typically, the visual appearance of a component is defined in a UI file.
+To create component files, you can use wizard templates, or move component instances into separate component files.

 Read more about components: